awsdocs/amazon-detective-user-guide/doc_source/profile-pivot-from-service.md

    The link is only available for finding types that Detective supports\.

    When you choose **Investigate finding**, the Detective console opens in a new tab\.
 The console opens to the finding profile\.

+   If you have not enabled Detective, the console opens to the Detective landing page\.
+From there, you can enable Detective\.

 ## Troubleshooting the pivot<a name="profile-pivot-troubleshooting"></a>